 It's actually a sliding scale because a family of two could get out of poverty on $1,400 a month, while a family of three could get out of poverty on $1,800 a month and so on, because it costs less to share a house and other living expenses.

-Well, in his book Utopia for Realists Bregman lists a very large number of historical experiments, going back to Speenhamland, England, which began in 1795, and was regarded for centuries as pretty much a failure.
+Well, in his book Utopia for Realists, Bregman lists a very large number of historical experiments, going back to Speenhamland, England, which began in 1795, and was regarded for centuries as pretty much a failure.
 But now historians are thinking that it may have helped stabilize England's economy, helping it become a world power.
 In 1964.
-Lyndon Johnson's war on poverty involved experiments with 8500 Americans on universal basic income in seven states.
-The results were very encouraging: more graduations, fewer hospitalizations, and people using the money to support themselves while they found a higher paying job.
+Lyndon Johnson's war on poverty involved experiments with 8,500 Americans on universal basic income in seven states.
+The results were very encouraging: more graduations, fewer hospitalizations, and people using the money to support themselves while they found higher paying jobs.

-Bregman goes on to give many examples of recent successes in Africa, including GiveDirectly's cash to the poor in Kenya, which found that people invested the money and capital for their own small businesses, and 2008 program in Uganda where the government gave away $400 to 12,000 people who used it mostly to invest in education.
+Bregman goes on to give many examples of recent successes in Africa, including GiveDirectly's cash to the poor in Kenya, which found that people invested the money in capital for their own small businesses, and a 2008 program in Uganda where the government gave away $400 to 12,000 people who used it mostly to invest in education.
 Their incomes went up by 50% and their employment went up by 65%.
-He also mentions a follow on program in Uganda, which involved giving 1800 women $150 each, and that increased their incomes 100% after they spent the seed money on whatever they needed to earn a higher income.
+He also mentions a follow-on program in Uganda, which involved giving 1,800 women $150 each, and that increased their incomes 100% after they spent the seed money on whatever they needed to earn a higher income.
 So the evidence is that the poor actually use the money wisely.